Missouri National Bank (Kansas City, MO)

 Cause Details

-Runs were triggered by the failure of the Bank of Kansas City and general runs on other local institutions, producing heavy withdrawals at Missouri National.
+Run triggered by failure of the Bank of Kansas City and resulting runs on many Kansas City banks; heavy withdrawals at Missouri National.

 Measures